orbitdb/field-manual/01_Tutorial/00_Introduction.md

 ### What will I build?

-If you're a musician like many of us are, you probably need form of _sheet music_ to practice.
-While any musician tends to spend hours practicing _alone_, the beauty of music is its ability to _connect_ musicians to play _together_ - duets, trios, quartets, septets, all the way up to orchestras.
+If you're a musician like many of us are, you probably need form of sheet music to practice.
+While any musician tends to spend hours practicing alone, the beauty of music is its ability to _connect_ musicians to play together - duets, trios, quartets, septets, all the way up to orchestras.

 These self-organizing clusters of musicians will always need better way to share common and necessary sheet music with each other.
 What better use case for a peer-to-peer application?